bemky/uniform/README.md

         <img src="https://raw.githubusercontent.com/bemky/uniform/master/docs-src/assets/images/logo.png" width="400" alt="Uniform UI">
     </a>
     <p align="center">
-        A rails gem of sass components and helpers for building a UI.<br>
+        A rails gem of sass components and utilities for building a UI.<br>
         <a href="http://uniform-ui.com/">
             Demo and Documentation
         </a>